Management and Security

 Client certificate-based security

-Ivanti® Endpoint Manager powered by Landesk 2016 introduces a new client certificate-based security model for Windows-based devices.
+Ivanti® Endpoint Manager 2016 introduces a new client certificate-based security model for Windows-based devices.
 When this security model is active, only devices with valid certificates can decrypt secure core server data.

 Because this security model isn't compatible with agents from older Endpoint Manager (9.x) versions, it isn't enabled by default.
 However, Ivanti strongly recommends that you enable this security model once your managed devices are all using version 2016 or later agents.